dhleong/rainboots/README.md

 ```

 This will be a very simple MUD, with no stats or attributes storable in the user,
 but rainboots doesn't mind.
-As long as `:ch` is non-`nil`, the user is logged in,
+As stated above, so long as `:ch` is non-`nil`, the user
-and the `on-cmd` handler will be called (see below).
+is "logged in," and the `on-cmd` handler will be called (see below) instead of `on-auth`.

 A more interesting `on-auth` will probably want to use the client atom as temporary
-storage for checking auth.
-Here's a more complete example, where each character has
+storage for checking credentials.
+Here's a more complete example, where each character
-their own username and password.
+has their own username and password.
 Persistence is left to the user.

 ```clojure
 (defn on-auth